radicle-dev/radicle.xyz/_guides/protocol.md

 Heartwood, the latest generation of the [Radicle][] protocol establishes a sovereign data network for code collaboration and publishing, built on top of [Git][].
-In Radicle, users maintain local copies of their interested repositories and related social artifacts such as issues and patches.
+In Radicle, users maintain local copies of their repositories of interest and related social artifacts such as issues and patches.
 Instead of depending on a centralized service like GitHub, each participant in Radicle operates a node that is capable of running on a personal computer, and is connected via a peer-to-peer network.